stephenredfield/InstructorResources/TeamsSetup.md

 ## Adding Teams to your Canvas Navigation Panel

-Students are encouraged to utilize Slack as an official course resource, so they should be provided a link in the course navigation panel.
+Students are encouraged to utilize Teams as an official course resource, so they should be provided a link in the course navigation panel.
 If your course does not already have this feature, it can be added as follows.
 NOTE: If you want this link to automatically enroll students who click it, see the directions in [Adding your Students](#adding-your-students).

 1. In your course, select **Settings**.
 2. Select the **Apps** tab.